 It’s not just about individual teams staying in their silo any longer.
 This is a family affair.

 Not only does customer experience drive customer alignment with the brand, it impacts key company metrics like churn, retention, customer satisfaction and even boosts the amount of money customers are willing to spend.
-So while sharing customer experience reports with individual customer-facing teams makes a lot of sense, they actually provide plenty of fodder for more strategic teams to use outside of the day-to-day as well.
-Here are six impactful ways that CX reports can be used by different teams both in day-to-day operations, and long-term strategic planning.
+So while sharing customer experience dashboards with individual customer-facing teams makes a lot of sense, they actually provide plenty of fodder for more strategic teams to use outside of the day-to-day as well.
+Here are six impactful ways that CX reports & dashboards can be used by different teams both in day-to-day operations, and long-term strategic planning.

 Support and Customer Success teams

-In general, it makes sense to share CX reports with people that work in support and success because it helps them to see where they stand.
+In general, it makes sense to share CX reports & dashboards with people that work in support and success because it helps them to see where they stand.
 There are few things that tank an agent’s motivation more than being offered general feedback about their performance.
 Providing direct, specific insights about what someone is doing well or could be doing better is an excellent way to keep them engaged, excited and moving forward with their work.
-Reports like CSAT, Customer Effort Score and Agent Quality reports give your team members really specific feedback on the experience a customer has with your support team, and lend you great insights to surface in one-on-ones and reviews.
+Reports and customer experience dashboards like CSAT, Customer Effort Score and Agent Quality reports give your team members really specific feedback on the experience a customer has with your support team, and lend you great insights to surface in one-on-ones and reviews.

 By continuing to focus on employee development, you also spin the flywheel of experience: engaged customers make for happy employees, happy employees make for happy engaged customers.
 One hand washes the other, and you have support and success teams that are deeply committed to customers’ successes, and customers that love working with your team.